-Eliones lives with his father and his mother.
-At home, duties include washing clothes, making beds and cleaning.
+Eliones makes his home with his father and his mother.
+Washing clothes, making beds and cleaning are his household duties.
 His father is sometimes employed and his mother maintains the home.
 There are 4 children in the family.

 Eliones lives in the coastal community of Sector 7, Villa el Salvador District, home to approximately 388,600 residents.
 Typical houses are constructed of dirt floors, wood walls and tin roofs.

 The regional diet consists of maize, beans, bananas, chicken, fish, bread, beef, plantains, rice and potatoes.
 Common health problems in this area include malnutrition, bronchitis and tuberculosis.
 Most adults work as day laborers and earn the equivalent of $250 per month.
 This community needs libraries and vocational training centers.

 Your sponsorship allows the staff of Mi Pequeño Mundo de la Amistad Student Center to provide Eliones with Bible teaching, health screenings, dental hygiene education, nutritious food, field trips, special celebrations, academic reinforcement, a library and skills training.
 The center staff will also provide monthly meetings, evangelism and child abuse prevention workshops for the parents or guardians of Eliones.